-You might be working on your own but that’s no reason why you should not have a business action plan setting out:
+You might be working on your own but that's no reason why you should'nt have a business action plan setting out:

-- Any specific issues or challenges you face and how you will address them
+- any specific issues or challenges you face and how you will address them; and

-Don’t worry, you don’t need to write more than a few pages with the key figures set out monthly and the things you have to do against them month by month.
-There is a huge amount of advice on how to write a business plan and also I have 100 questions that can guide you too.
+Don't worry, you don't need to write more than a few pages with the key figures set out monthly and the things you have to do against them month by month.
 Every business, no matter what the size, should have some sort of written plan.
-After all wouldn’t you prefer to get what you want, rather than get what you get?
+After all, wouldn't you prefer to get what you want, rather than make do with what you get?

 When you look at many knowledge-based businesses and their websites, the list of services the individuals claim to deliver is vast.
 These people seem to be experts in everything.
 Many think the more you offer, the more opportunities you get - but actually the reverse is true.
 These days, clients want specialists not generalists and you will be doing them and yourself a big favour by focusing on a narrow offering that makes a specific gain or solves a problem.

 By choosing one particular business area or skill to promote and deliver you can quickly build a reputation and a successful business.
 It also means your website is more focused and you can more easily use SEO, blogs, articles, social media and the like to dominate that space.
 Also, when networking people immediately understand what you do and if they don't have the need right now they can probably think of someone else who does.

 Here's a great quote: Specialism is about knowing more and more about less and less.
 Says it all doesn't it?

 Distil the essence of your proposition to the absolute essentials of what you deliver and the results you achieve.
 You have probably heard of an elevator pitch, which refers to the fact you should be able to get across the difference you make to any business or individual between the ground level and the first floor!